HadronCollision/PowershellScripts/README.md

   - Scans mods and their dependency jars for **common cheat strings**.

 - **Download Source Identification**
-  - Inspects **Zone.Identifier metadata** to determine the original source of a file.
+  - Inspects **Zone.Identifier** to determine the download source of a file.

 ## Megabase
 The `megabase` database currently contains hashes for: